sf-wdi-25/notes/week-06-ruby/day-02/dusk-ruby-OOP/exercises.md

 * People can speak, and it's good to be polite.
 Add an instance method called `greet` that prints out a person's name, age, and gender in the following format: "Hi, I'm Teddy.
 I'm a person, and I'm 156 years old."
 (Hint: look up how to interpolate strings in Ruby)
 * Add a `class variable` that keeps track of all the people you create.

-#### Submission

-* Upon completion of the assignment submit a pull request back to this repo.